-Ask the group if there are any questions about any of the content they learned in Unit 4.
+Ask the class if there are any questions about any of the content they learned in Unit 4.

-- Tell the young people to write on a piece of paper their answer to the following question: What part of this unit did you find most helpful in strengthening your faith and why? - Have them save the slip of paper for the Unit Prayer coming up.
+- Read the Unit Summary and clarify any information that is still unclear for any of the students. - Tell the students to write on a piece of paper their answer to the following question: What part of this unit did you find most helpful in strengthening your faith and why? - Have them save the slip of paper for the Unit Prayer coming up.